 The motivation for writing about this topic came about when a customer needed to integrate the two devices to help the business streamline its authorization policies within ISE.
 By integrating MS SQL with ISE and making use of the Open Database Connectivity (ODBC), ISE can be configured to leverage specified attributes in authorization policies and profiles to provide the endpoint/user with the correct level of access to a network.
 Specifically being able to specify attributes in the authorization profile is great as this allows the administrator the ability to streamline their policies.
 I won’t discuss too much more about this use case because it has already been articulated rather well here.
 However, what I intend to do is cover the step-by-step process required to get this solution up and running.
 Furthermore, I have included a video session for those who prefer watching as opposed to reading.

-- This article assumes that the reader is familar with MS SQL and identity based networking using Cisco ISE
+- This article assumes that the reader is familiar with MS SQL and identity-based networking using Cisco ISE

-- This article assumes that the reader is familar with the switch configuration required and therefore this will not be covered in this article
+- This article assumes that the reader is familiar with the switch configuration required and therefore this will not be covered in this article

-- This article assumes that MS SQL and ISE are configured with initial configuration
+- This article assumes that MS SQL and ISE are configured with the initial configuration

 Devices used in this Demonstration